KM Software

 Tom Davenport understood this when he explained that Knowledge Management is more than a process; it’s a strategic necessity.
 It’s about capturing, sharing, and effectively using knowledge, the bedrock of organizational intelligence.

-Without proper knowledge management, customer service agents struggle to access pertinent data.
+Without the proper knowledge of types of knowledge management, customer service agents struggle to access pertinent data.
 This results in slow responses, frustrating customers and hindering businesses from developing important data-driven strategies

-5 Types of Knowledge Management Why They Are Important
+5 Different Types of Knowledge Management Why They Are Important

 1. Explicit Knowledge

 Explicit knowledge refers to tangible data, procedures, or insights, that can be easily documented, structured, shared, and analysed.
-This knowledge facilitates data-driven decision-making and effective communication.
+This type of knowledge facilitates data-driven decision-making and effective communication.

 For example, the customer service team’s performance metrics report is explicit knowledge.
 This data is easy to structure and share with team leaders.
 It helps the leaders to identify areas for improvement, by analysing the targets met or comparing monthly performance.